soskek/ROCStory_skipthought_baseline/README.md

 - Python 2.7 (they may work on other versions)
 - [Chainer](https://github.com/pfnet/chainer) 1.7-
 - and dependencies for [Chainer](https://github.com/pfnet/chainer)
-- in addition to [skip-thoughts](https://github.com/ryankiros/skip-thoughts) (Thanks, @ryankiros)
+- in addition to [skip-thoughts](https://github.com/ryankiros/skip-thoughts) (Thanks, [@ryankiros](https://github.com/ryankiros))

 ## Negative example argument

-Each of ROCStory's training data is just a 5 sentences story, not in forms of (4 sentences as context, 1st candidate of the ending, 2nd one, which is the answer) in the evaluation dataset, Story Cloze Test.
+Each of ROCStory's training data is just a 5 sentences story, not 4 contexts and 2 choices which are right or wrong as a natural ending, same as the evaluation dataset, Story Cloze Test.
-So, as a negative example (candidate of the ending of story), I use other story's endings or a rewinded sentence, that is, 1-4th sentence included in the story's context.
+So, as a negative example (candidate of the ending of story) for discriminative training like evaluation time, I use other stories' ending or a rewinded sentence, that is, 1-4th sentence of the story.
-I expect the 2nd type examples can prevent a classifier from learning only how to discriminate rough domains or characters by overfitting 1st type examples.
+I expect the latter can prevent a model from learning only how to discriminate domains roughly or appearing characters by overfitting examples of the former.

 Arg `nt` control the probability of sampling of negative example.
 See `get_neg` method in `train_model.py` in detail.
-If nt <= 0, sampled from other positive 5th event.
+If nt <= 0, sampled from other stories' 5th sentence.
-If 1 <= nt <= 4, sampled from its sequence\[0:nt\] (0,1,...,nt-1).
+If 1 <= nt <= 4, sampled from its sentences\[0:nt\] (0,1,...,nt-1).
-If 5 <= nt, sampled from its sequence\[0:nt\] + (nt - 4) of other positive 5th events,
+If 5 <= nt, sampled from its sentences\[0:nt\] + (nt - 4) of other stories' 5th sentence,
-that is, sampled from its sequence\[0:nt\] by probability (4/nt) and sampled from other positive 5th events by probability ((nt-4)/nt).
+that is, sampled from its sentences\[0:nt\] by probability (4/nt) and sampled from other stories' 5th sentence by probability ((nt-4)/nt).

 ## Preprocessed data structure